triacs/panossakkos.github.io/_posts/2015-11-08-one-password-pt-2.md

 However the service tag must be considered common knowledge, which means that the attacker (let's assume that he knows how I compute my passwords) will brute force the passphrase and if my passphrase is weak, he will find it in reasonable time.
-Let's see if we can fix that by adding in the computation what all the service providers should be doing in their systems in order to protect my password.
+Let's see if we can mitigate that by adding in the computation what all the service providers should be doing in their systems in order to protect my password.

 The common and effective approach against the <a